nanakwasi-0/alx-low_level_programming/README.md

-This is the readme of the further tasks on pointers and arrays
+This is the readme of the more malloc tsaks